Georgia poised to join Florida with Republican-backed law to police elections

 "It doesn't have to be billy clubs," said Stephanie Ali, policy director for the New Georgia Project Action Fund, a voting rights group.
 "It's just finding a new way to stop people from voting in the same way that has always been done in this country."

-A coalition of voting rights organizations, including the New Georgia Project Action Fund and Fair Fight Action, both founded by Democratic gubernatorial candidate Stacey Abrams, announced a nearly $1.5 million campaign on Tuesday opposing the Georgia bill.
+A coalition of organizations, including Fair Fight Action, the voting group founded by Democratic gubernatorial candidate Stacey Abrams, announced a nearly $1.5 million campaign on Tuesday opposing the Georgia bill.

 Georgia and Florida had already passed sweeping voting restrictions last year, part of a wave of such legislation among Republican-controlled states.